JosepCru/Hackathon-2025_MCP-Server-With-Claude/README.md

 3. **Compositional AI Tools**: Claude can chain multiple tool calls together, enabling complex workflows like "download → initialize → scan → analyze → visualize" from a single request.

-4. **Rapid Prototyping**: MCP's simplicity allowed us to build three functional servers during the hackathon timeframe.
+4. **Rapid Prototyping**: MCP's simplicity allowed us to build two functional servers during the hackathon timeframe.

 5. **Challenges with Complex Dependencies**: The segmentation server highlighted potential issues when integrating heavy ML frameworks (PyTorch) with MCP.

----

-## 🚧 Future Improvements

-- [ ] Fix particle segmentation server compatibility issues
-- [ ] Add real-time progress indicators for long-running operations
-- [ ] Implement caching for frequently-accessed data
-- [ ] Add batch processing capabilities
-- [ ] Create web-based visualization dashboard
-- [ ] Support for more microscopy file formats
-- [ ] Integration with additional analysis libraries
-- [ ] Add automated report generation

----

 ## 🙏 Acknowledgments

-- **Hackathon Organizers** at [Microscopy Hackathon](https://microscopy-hackathon.org/) for providing the digital twin servers and data
+- **Hackathon Organizers** at [Microscopy Hackathon](https://kaliningroup.github.io/mic_hackathon_2/) for providing the digital twin servers and data
 - **Anthropic** for Claude and the Model Context Protocol
 - **Python Scientific Computing Community** for the excellent tools (NumPy, scikit-learn, Matplotlib)
 - **FastMCP** developers for the simplified MCP server framework